 The Sunshine State is still a wild and diverse place - 500 miles long from north to south - with four distinct seasons believe it or not, and enough nature to rival an African safari.
 You'll find wildlife of all kinds from the woodlands of north Florida to the sawgrass fields of the Everglades - the sheer size of this peninsula guarantees a myriad of climates and natural environments.

-If you've never been to central Florida, or perhaps spent your vacation at the Orlando home of one of Florida's most famous residents, you may never know you missed one of the most magical places in the state - the natural world of Citrus County.
+If you've never been to central Florida, or perhaps spent your vacation at the Orlando home of one of Florida's most famous residents or diving for sponges in Tarpon Springs, you may never know you missed one of the most magical places in the state - the natural world of Citrus County.

 I visited Citrus County recently, an hour north of Tampa (and a world away) on Florida's west central coast.
 Here, one can still get a true sense for the Florida that used to be, before the Disneyfication and development of some parts of the state.
 It's a part of Florida where the landscape still makes sense and matches its natural environment, where the crystalline waters flow through natural warm springs a million shades of aqua green and blue.